microsoft/scFM-datamix/README.md

 This folder contains two subfolder for evaluation LDVAE and Geneformer models.

-The LDVAE subfolder contains two scripts:
+The `ldvae` subfolder contains two scripts:

 - `LDVAE_eval.py` estimates reconstruction accuracies for all model/evaluation combinations.
 - `LDVAE_eval_class.py` defines a python class containing a method for estimating reconstruction accuracy.
 It also contains utilities to (1) create a sample input/reconstruction scatterplot, (2) obtain the latent representation of a dataset from a particular model, and (3) compute expression reconstruction residuals.

-The geneformer subfolder contains one script:
+The `geneformer` subfolder contains one script:

 - `zeroshot_eval_geneformer.py` extracts embeddings and evaluates the models zero-shot performance.
 This script takes in `./Training/geneformer/adata_var.csv`